-Creating a mini version of a color scheme will help connect the decorating dots.
+Creating a mini paint palettes will help connect the color scheme decorating dots.

 Jane made this paint specification chart for her contractor when remodeling their apartment kitchen.
-It not only features the paint colors along the right side, and finishes for every room in the chart, but the floor plan rooms are painted.
-A great visual aid when undergoing an extensive remodeling project.
+It not only features the paint colors along the right side, and finishes for every room in the chart, but a floor plan showing how the rooms are to be painted.
+This is great visual aid, and a huge help to the painting contractor, when undergoing an extensive remodeling project.

-The simplest method is to use a hole punch on actual paint chip cards and keep the cards together on a metal ring.
-Easy, but not the best way since paint chips cards change color with age.
-Just how long has that Starburst Orange card been baking in the rack, under the hot lights?
+A simple method for creating a color chart — or even a personalized fan deck — is to use actual paint chip cards and punch a hole in each one to keep the cards together on a metal ring.
+Easy, but not the best way since paint chips cards may change color with age.

-The most ideal system is to take your actual paint and apply to something easily carried around, such as stir sticks or paint lids.
-Be sure to label the back with the brand, color name and number.
+An ideal system is to take the actual paint colors you’ve chosen and apply those to something easily carried around.
+Paint stir sticks or paint lids are good candidates and are easy to label with the brand, color name and number.
+This type of system is likely more useful for DIY projects than when an outside painter is involved.

-My method of madness is painting dinner size Chinets.
-They are large, so it’s a good representation of the color.
+My method of madness is painting dinner-size Chinets.
+They are large enough to give me a good representation of the color.
 (Cell phone picture, not so much!)
 The plates are also thick, sturdy and stackable.
-I noted which rooms are painted which particular color on the back for my daughter’s dining room transformation.
+I noted which rooms were to be painted which particular color on the back for my daughter’s dining room transformation.

 I love this image of vintage spoons painted with Fired Earth colors.
 While not practical to carry around, it would be interesting artwork in a home studio or educational art room.